Doctor of Nursing Practice Program

 - Assess, analyze, evaluate, and manage complex health environments serving diverse populations to improve patient and population health outcomes;

-- Apply clinical scholarship and available evidence to make clinical and system decisions that reflect professional values and ethical standards;
+- Apply clinical scholarship and available evidence to make clinical and system decisions incorporating professional values and ethical principles;

-- Advocate for clinical prevention, population health initiatives and evidence-based health policy through collaboration with other professionals and stakeholders.
+- Advocate for clinical prevention, population health initiatives, and evidence-based health policy through interprofessional and stakeholder collaboration.